This guide provides an overview of the ISO20000 standard and what is involved when implementing an IT Service Management System (ITSMS).

 How can CertiKit help?

 Written by an ITIL Expert and qualified ISO/IEC 20000 manager, auditor and consultant, our ISO20000 Toolkit includes all the policies, IT service management processes and procedures you need to align your service provision with best practice and meet the requirements of the ISO20000:2018 standard.
-With more than 130 documents, unlimited email support and document reviews, you can meet the requirements of standard simply and effectively.
+With a comprehensive set of templates and guides and a support package included, you can meet the requirements of standard simply and effectively.